longphung/technology-design/README.md

 ## Development
 ### Folder Structure
+There are 3 main components to this project:
 - `app.py`: Main application file.
 - `templates/`: HTML templates.
 - `labs/`: Jupyter notebooks for testing and model development.